yeungda/tourist/README.markdown

 Is thinking in terms of states a useful thing?
 I think it is progress when we are thinking in these terms because it is clearer than a script as to the value of the testing.

 ## What are you trying to do?

+I'm trying to understand whether by breaking down the problem of scaling a testing suite into smaller problems, we can achieve better scalability.
+Tourist attempts to use journeys to gain coverage of an application and observations to capture what happened for later.
+By doing so, we can temporally decouple concerns such as assertions from automation.

 Acceptance Test Journeys are considered a way to reduce this inefficiency by combining many similar tests into one.
 I think it is clunky to implement journies in current tooling such as cucumber or jbehave.
 So I'm trying trying to solve some of the problems in scaling a testing suite.
 I'm trying out a number of ideas to help such as: